 When you go to the dentist for a checkup, he/she will conduct an extensive examination.
 The gums and teeth surrounding the implant will be under close examination for any changes.
 Your dentist will look for tenderness in your gums, sensitivity, looseness, and the alignment of your teeth.
 Your oral professional will also take a close look at all the various components of your implants to ensure they are in good condition and are functioning properly.

 Implants are one of the most effective ways to restore your smile.
 It gives you the option of replacing missing teeth without having to deal with clunky prosthetics like dentures.
 Implants are a lot like your regular teeth, so you will not have to change your oral hygiene routine much if you already have good habits.
-Contact a dentist to find out more about dental implants.
+Contact the Impressions Dental professional staff in Chandler, AZ to find out what is the best dental implant maintenance and more about dental implants.